Epididymitis: Chronic epididymitis

-Chronic epididymitis is epididymitis that is present for more than 3 months.
+Chronic epididymitis is a form of epididymitis that persists for more than three months.
 Chronic epididymitis is characterized by inflammation even when there is no infection present.
-Tests are needed to distinguish chronic epididymitis from a range of other disorders that can cause constant scrotal pain including testicular cancer (though this is often painless), enlarged scrotal veins (varicocele), calcifications, and a possible cyst within the epididymis.
+Tests are needed to distinguish chronic epididymitis from a range of other disorders that can cause constant scrotal pain, including testicular cancer (though this is often painless), enlarged scrotal veins (varicocele), calcifications, and a possible cyst within the epididymis.
 Some research has found that as much as 80% of visits to a urologist for scrotal pain are for chronic epididymitis.
 As a further complication, the nerves in the scrotal area are closely connected to those of the abdomen, sometimes causing abdominal pain similar to a hernia (see referred pain).

 Chronic epididymitis is most commonly associated with lower back pain, and the onset of pain often co-occurs with activity that stresses the low back (i.e., heavy lifting, long periods of car driving, poor posture while sitting, or any other activity that interferes with the normal curve of the lumbar lordosis region).

 Treatment

 In both the acute and chronic forms, antibiotics are used if an infection is suspected.
 The treatment of choice is often azithromycin and cefixime to cover both gonorrhoeae and chlamydia.
 Fluoroquinolones are no longer recommended due to widespread resistance of gonorrhoeae to this class.
 Doxycycline may be used as an alternative to azithromycin.
 In chronic epididymitis, a four- to six-week course of antibiotics may be prescribed to ensure the complete eradication of any possible bacterial cause, especially the various chlamydiae.

 For cases caused by enteric organisms (such as E. coli), ofloxacin or levofloxacin are recommended.

 In children, fluoroquinolones and doxycycline are best avoided.
 Since bacteria that cause urinary tract infections are often the cause of epididymitis in children, co-trimoxazole or suited penicillins (for example, cephalexin) can be used.

 Household remedies such as elevation of the scrotum and cold compresses applied regularly to the scrotum may relieve the pain in acute cases.
-Painkillers or anti-inflammatory drugs are often used for treatment of both chronic and acute forms.
+Painkillers or anti-inflammatory drugs are often used for the treatment of both chronic and acute forms.
 Hospitalisation is indicated for severe cases, and check-ups can ensure the infection has cleared up.
 Surgical removal of the epididymis is rarely necessary, causes sterility, and only gives relief from pain in approximately 50% of cases.
 However, in acute suppurating epididymitis (acute epididymitis with a discharge of pus), an epididymotomy may be recommended; in refractory cases, a full epididymectomy may be required.
 In cases with unrelenting testicular pain, removal of the entire testicle—orchiectomy—may also be warranted.

-It is generally believed that most cases of chronic epididymitis will eventually "burn out" of patient's system if left untreated, though this might take years or even decades.
+It is generally believed that most cases of chronic epididymitis will eventually "burn out" of the patient's system if left untreated, though this might take years or even decades.
 However, some prostate-related medications have proven effective in treating chronic epididymitis, including doxazosin.